 I = $7,000 x 3%/year * 5 years

 I = $1,050

 Common Applications of Simple Interest

 Simple interest has many real-life applications, such as the following:

 Bonds pay non-compounding interest in the form of a coupon payment.
 These coupon payments are not automatically reinvested/compounded and therefore are an example of simple interest.

 It may be surprising to learn that most mortgages are based on non-compounding interest.
 Even though the principal payments vary, the interest is always considered as currently paid in full, and thus there is no compounding effect on the interest itself.

 Enter your name and email in the form below and download the free template now!

-Thank you for reading CFI’s guide to non-compounding interest.
-CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
-In order to help you become a world-class financial analyst and advance your career to your fullest potential, these additional CFI resources will be very helpful:
+Thank you for reading CFI’s guide on Simple Interest.
+To help you become a world-class financial analyst and advance your career to your fullest potential, these additional CFI resources will be very helpful: